ehotinger/blog/content/blog/give-up-on-ci-cd.md

 slug: give-up-on-ci-cd
 ---

 Give up on your glorious vision of CI/CD.
-I don't want that shit and your customers don't either.
-If you break me one more time this month I will lose my fucking mind and start looking at competitors.
+I don't want that and your customers don't either.
+If you break me one more time this month I will lose my mind and start looking at competitors.
 I can afford to wait 3 months for your new features.
 On second thought, I don't care if I get any new features ever again.

 I've written software whose sole purpose was to make CI/CD better.
 I've heard from so many developers and managers how CI/CD will change the world.
 It hasn't in the last 5 years and it never will.
 First of all, allow me to clarify - I mean *true* CI/CD - where every commit you make immediately rolls out to production.
 It's idyllic and naive.
 It is wholly impractical for the majority of software businesses.